THE VOLGA GERMANS IN PORTLAND

 Johann Wilhelm (now John William) is listed in the 1891 Albina City Directory.
 Another early pioneer, Peter Klaus, is boarding with the Trüber (now Treber) family.

 John William's mother died in Russia on November 21, 1891.
-His father, Conrad, and brother, Johannes Conrad, immigrated to the United States early in 1892, departing from Hamburg, Germany on March 15, 1892 and arriving in Baltimore aboard the steamship Bohemia on April 2nd.
-The passenger manifest indicates that they are bound for Oregon where they would reunite with John W. and his family.
+His father, Conrad, and brother, Johannes Conrad, immigrated to the United States early in 1892, departing from Hamburg, Germany, on March 15, 1892, and arriving in Baltimore aboard the steamship Bohemia on April 2.
+The passenger manifest indicates that they are bound for Oregon, where they would reunite with John W. and his family.

-At the time of the 1900 U.S. Census, the John W. Treber's are living at 406 Stanton Street (now 516 NE Stanton Street) and John W. is working as a teamster.
-His sister, Margaretha arrived during the year with her husband Johann Georg Urbach.
+At the time of the 1900 U.S. Census, the John W. Trebers were living at 406 Stanton Street (now 516 NE Stanton Street), and John W. was working as a teamster.
+His sister, Margaretha, arrived during the year with her husband, Johann Georg Urbach.

-In 1910, the family is living at 314 Failing Street (now 84 NE Failing Street) and John W. is working as a carpenter.
+In 1910, the family resided at 314 Failing Street (now 84 NE Failing Street), and John W. was employed as a carpenter.

-In 1920, John W. is living with his son Samuel and daughter Lillian at 954 Garfield Avenue (now 4506 NE Garfield) and he is retired.
+In 1920, John W. was living with his son, Samuel, and daughter, Lillian, at 954 Garfield Avenue (now 4506 NE Garfield) and was retired.

 In 1930, John W. is living with his daughter Lillian at the same Garfield Avenue address.

-Lillian married Andrew Cunningham and John W. is living with them in the Garfield Avenue house in 1940.
+Lillian married Andrew Cunningham, and John W. was living with them in the Garfield Avenue house in 1940.

 John William Treber died in 1942 and was buried at the Rose City Cemetery with Elizabeth.

-Shown below is collection of photos from the Samuel Treber family provided courtesy of Finn Carpenter.
+I've shared below a collection of photos from the Samuel Treber family, provided courtesy of Finn Carpenter.

 Edna Treber, daughter of Conrad Treber and Pauline Ostwald.

 Johann W. Treber Family, wife Elisabeth holding a daughter (probably Elizabeth or Lillian).
 Sons: Johannes, Conrad, William & Sam with dog on porch.
-Portland, Oregon before 1910.
-This house was located at 406 Stanton Street (now 516 NE Stanton Street) .
+Portland, Oregon, before 1910.
+This house was located at 406 Stanton Street (now 516 NE Stanton Street) and no longer exists.
+Note the cow grazing beside the house.

 John W. Treber